SwedbankPay/developer.swedbankpay.com/payment-instruments/card/mobile-card-payments.md

 menu_order: 800
 ---

-{% include alert.html type="warning" icon="warning" header="Integration options"
-body="We advise you to integrate our Mobile SDK Payment Menu instead of integrating card payments directly in your app with WebView." %}

 ## Card Payments in Mobile Apps

-The implementation sequence for Card Payments in mobile apps is identical to the standard Redirect scenario, but also includes explanations of how to include this redirect in mobile apps or in mobile web pages.
+The implementation sequence for Card Payments in mobile apps is identical to the standard
+Redirect scenario, but also includes explanations of how to include this redirect in mobile apps or in mobile web pages.

 ### Screenshots for Payments